crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

    When "the show must go on", the lead actor is empowered by the knowledge that their understudy has been loyally waiting in the wings, prepared for the moment when they might be needed, so that the show _can_ go on.
    The revolutionary is empowered to act boldly, knowing that should they be imprisoned, others will step into their role and continue the fight.

-So the loyal can obtain satisfaction both in the day-to-day living of their lives, and in the security of being part of an ongoing movement whose success is not limited by their own effort[^lostcauses].
+So the loyal can obtain satisfaction both in the day-to-day living of their lives, and in the security of being part of an ongoing movement whose success is not limited by their own effort[^lost causes].

 This conclusion doesn't remove the potential for movements to have leaders.
 Royce believed charismatic leaders were important (if not sufficient) for inspiring true loyalty, especially in a cause's early days.
 But it does support the modern view of history rather than the "great man" theory of the past.
 Feats great and small are not accomplished by the efforts of individuals alone, but by hosts of loyal contributors, some of them being leaders and some followers.

-[plutarch]: This story, apocryphal or not, is related in [The Life of Marius](http://penelope.uchicago.edu/Thayer/e/roman/texts/plutarch/lives/marius*.html).
+[^plutarch]: This story, apocryphal or not, is related in [The Life of Marius](http://penelope.uchicago.edu/Thayer/e/roman/texts/plutarch/lives/marius*.html).
-[lostcauses]: Royce actually spends many pages talking about _lost causes_, and sees them as fulfilling am important need in the human psyche _despite_ being impractical.
+[^lost causes]: Royce actually spends many pages talking about _lost causes_, and sees them as fulfilling am important need in the human psyche _despite_ being impractical.
 I cannot yet clearly present that line of argument, so I haven't.

 ### The limits of loyalty